Energy based diffusion generator for efficient sampling of Boltzmann distributions: Introduction

-With the prosperity of diffusion based generative models \citep{diff-1,diff-2,key-2,key-3}, they have been applied to address challenges in the sampling problem.
-By training time-dependent score matching neural networks, methods proposed in \citep{diff-6,diff-4,diff-3} shape the Gaussian distribution into complex target densities, employing the KL divergence as the loss function.
+With the prosperity of diffusion based generative models \citep{diff-2,key-2,key-3, bou2014metropolis}, they have been applied to address challenges in the sampling problem.
+By training time-dependent score matching neural networks, methods proposed in \citep{diff-6,diff-4,diff-3} shape the Gaussian distribution into complex target densities, employing the KL divergence as the loss function. \cite{diff-1} also explores multiple connections between diffusion and other VI methods.
 To mitigate mode-seeking issues, \citep{diff-7} introduces the log-variance loss, showcasing favorable properties.
 Additionally, an alternative training objective is outlined in \citep{diff-8}, relying on flexible interpolations of the energy function and demonstrating substantial improvements for multi-modal targets.
 However, a common drawback of these methods is their reliance on numerical differential equation solvers for computing time integrals, which can lead to substantial computational costs.

-In this research endeavor, we present a novel approach termed the energy based diffusion generator (EDG), drawing inspiration from both the variational autoencoder (VAE) technique \citep{kingma2019introduction} and the diffusion model.
+In this research endeavor, we present a novel approach termed the energy-based diffusion generator (EDG), drawing inspiration from both the variational autoencoder (VAE) technique \citep{kingma2019introduction} and the diffusion model.
 The architecture of EDG closely resembles that of VAE, comprising a decoder and an encoder.
 The decoder is flexible in mapping latent variables distributed according to tractable distributions to samples, without the imposition of constraints such as bijectivity, and we design in this work a decoder based on generalized Hamiltonian dynamics to enhance sampling efficiency.
 The encoder utilizes a diffusion process, enabling the application of score matching techniques for precise and efficient modeling of the conditional distribution of latent variables given samples.
-Unlike existing diffusion-based methods, the loss function of EDG facilitates the convenient computation of unbiased estimates in a random mini-batch manner, removing the need for numerical solutions to ordinary differential equations (ODEs) or stochastic differential equations (SDEs) during training.
+Unlike existing diffusion-based sampling methods, the loss function of EDG facilitates the convenient computation of unbiased estimates in a random mini-batch manner, removing the need for numerical solutions to ordinary differential equations (ODEs) or stochastic differential equations (SDEs) during training.
 Numerical experiments conclusively demonstrate the effectiveness of EDG.